Gagging, Choking and Baby led Weaning [The Ultimate guide]

 A total of 35% of babies choked at least once between 6-8 months old.
 There was no difference between the two groups in incidences of choking at any of the time periods.

 Those that started with Baby-led Weaning gagged more often at 6 months, but less by 8 months.
 The puree group was gagging more by 8 months than the BLW group (because they were now learning to eat finger foods too).
 You can’t skip the gagging stage!

 Of the three incidences of choking in which health care help was required: 2 babies choked on milk and 1 choked on food that was placed in their mouth by a caregiver (not recommended with BLW).
 This goes to show that it’s possible to choke on anything.

 The researchers found that choking hazards were frequently offered in both groups.
 Not all parents stayed close to supervise their baby.

 Dr. Brown surveyed 1151 moms with infants between 4-12 months old.
-The moms reported how solids were introduced (strict BLW, loose BLW or traditional weaning) and percentage of mealtimes that included spoon-feeding purees to baby.
+The moms reported how solids were introduced (strict BLW, loose BLW or traditional weaning) and the percentage of mealtimes that included spoon-feeding purees to the baby.

 Moms also reported if their baby had ever choked, and if so how many times and on what type of food (smooth puree, lumpy puree or finger food).